Sunrise Radio: Events

-Sunrise Radio has organised and sponsored many events and melas, including a collaboration with the London Mayor's office to put together the London Mela, launched in August 2003 in Gunnersbury Park, West London.
+Sunrise Radio has organised and sponsored many events and melas, including a collaboration with the Mayor of London's office to put together the London Mela, launched in August 2003 in Gunnersbury Park, West London.
 The event attracted an audience of over 60,000.

 In 2004 Sunrise Radio launched the Asian Lifestyle Show at London's Olympia attracting over 40,000 people.
 The event was widely recognised as the largest celebration of Asian culture in Europe.
 The show was shortlisted for the 'Best New Consumer Show 2004' by the Association of Event Organisers.
 The Asian Lifestyle Show 2004-2007 was consistently sold out.

 Sunrise Radio has collaborated with University College London (UCL) and Imperial College to support their West End production, Rangeela.

 Subsidiary stations

 On 8 May 2023, Sunrise Radio launched Sunrise Smooth, a station playing easy listening Asian music.
 Sunrise Smooth was launched on DAB in London, but Sunrise Radio confirmed it had plans to launch the station on other DAB platforms in the UK.

+On 5 November 2025, Sunrise Smooth was replaced by two new stations: Sunrise Hits, playing melodic contemporary Asian music, launched nationally on Sound Digital in space freed up by the conversion of the principal Sunrise Radio service to DAB+; and Sunrise Retro, playing older-leaning Asian pop, which took the place of Sunrise Smooth in London.